-Condensation is perhaps the most common form of dampness that can appear in your property and can cause structural damage to your property including wallpaper to peel, damp patches to appear on walls and a build up of moisture on your windows.
-Left untreated the condensation can create mould growth which can be potentially harmful and lead to serious health issues and breathing difficulties.
+Condensation is perhaps the most common form of damp that can appear in your home and can cause structural damage to your property including wallpaper to peel away, damp patches to appear on walls and a build up of moisture, which causes streaming windows.

 In fact, four people living in a 3 bedroom property would create 112 pints of moisture a week from just breathing, cooking, showering and boiling the kettle.

 If you have a washing machine or tumble dryer in your property, ensure that it is vented correctly.
 From just one load of washing two litres of water is emitted into the air.

-- When cooking ensure that you cover your pans with a lid to reduce moisture being created from the water boiling.
-Also ensure you are using an extractor hood if you have one above the cooker or an extract fan if you have one installed, these are designed to help reduce moisture created when cooking.
+When cooking ensure that you cover your pans with a lid to reduce moisture being created from the water boiling.
+Also, ensure you are using an extractor hood if you have one above the cooker or an extract fan if you have one installed, these are designed to help reduce moisture created when cooking.
 Remember, don’t turn off your extractor fan as soon as you finish cooking as the moisture can still be in the air even when you have finished, instead leave it on afterwards for 10-15 minutes to help to clear the humid air.
-Another option is to purchase an extractor fan with intelligent humidity sensors which will speed up when you start cooking or having a shower and slow down once they humidity levels have returned to normal.
+Another option is to purchase an extractor fan with intelligent humidity sensors which speed up when you start boiling water and slow down once humidity levels have returned to normal.